-If your dryer has an automatic cycle with three temperature settings (high, low, air/no heat), refer to the chart below and the chart on page 8 for cycle information.
+If your dryer has an automatic cycle and a Temperature selector with 2 temperature settings (high, low), refer to chart below and the chart on page 8 for cycle information.

 Loads tumble without heat during the last few minutes of all heated cycles.
 This makes a load easier to handle and helps keep wrinkles from setting in.